 Create a Cohesive Data Exchange

-One of the most common integrations companies implement involves ERP software.
-These systems centralize and manage all of your data in one place, allowing seamless data flow.
-A good ERP system allows all of your integrated systems to share data.
-This eliminates problems with duplicate and missing data.
+Implementing ERP software is one of the most common integrations companies make.
+These systems centralize and manage all of your data in one place, allowing seamless data flow across all channels of your business.
+A good ERP system enables all your integrated systems to share information, meaning you can bid farewell to problems with duplicate and missing data.

-ERP systems also reduce the need for manual data entry.
-Once data is put into one system, it’s automatically shared with other systems.
-For example, any shipping data you enter into your supply chain management software is made available to your financial software.
-This helps automate workflows and streamline various processes for your employees, thereby increasing overall production.
+ERP software also reduces the need for manual data entry.
+Once you put data into one part of the system, the software automatically shares with others.
+For example, any shipping data you enter into your supply chain management software is available to your financial software.
+This helps automate workflows and streamline various processes for your employees, which increases overall production.

 Gain Valuable Insights

-Another common integration involves a BI solution.
-These applications provide data analysis, revealing valuable insights into your business.
+Another common integration involves BI solutions.
+These applications provide data analysis, revealing critical insights into your business.
 Nowhere are these insights more valuable than in the far-reaching supply chain management process.